PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Architecture.md

     * **zips/** - contains zip files that can be downloaded with url `/zips/FILENAME.zip`
     * **googleXXX.html** - the file that Google gave us to verify we had the authority to use their search engine.
     * **main.py** - the main entry point to the web application.
 From the command line, run `python main.py` to start the web server.
 Put a `--debug run` on the end to run in debug mode where you see more error messages.
+* **UpdateIndex.bat** - runs the script that recreates the `index.txt` file, which contains a cross-reference of all words to the pages they appear on.
+The "Search" button in the main toolbar of the site uses this index.
+Jaro Winkler is used to allow fuzzy matches on the index.
+The index.txt file contains one line per word, followed by a colon, and then a comma-separated list of relative pages that match the words.
+Pages with the most matches appear first.

 ## Data Driven